How does this medication work? What will it do for me?

 Pregnancy: This medication is intended to be used during pregnancy to provide nutritional support.
 If you have questions about the risks and benefits of taking this medication while pregnant, talk to your doctor.

-Breast-feeding: This medication is intended to provide nutritional support for a breast-feeding woman.
+Breast-feeding: This medication is intended to provide nutritional support for a breast-feeding person.
 If you have questions about the risks and benefits of taking this medication while breast-feeding, talk to your doctor.

 Children: This medication is not intended for children.
 The medication package contains enough iron to cause severe and even fatal iron poisoning if it is accidentally taken by a child.